How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Additive Martingales and the speed of the rightmost particle in on/off BBM

-In this section, we focus on model variant I. Analogous results (and proofs) can be obtained for variant II, but will be skipped for brevity.
-We employ the classic martingale approach dating back to Neveu \cite{N88} and McKean \cite{McK75}.
+In this section, we focus on model variant I. Analogous results and proofs can be obtained for variant II, but will be skipped for brevity.
+We employ the classical martingale approach pioneered by Watanabe \cite{Wat67} and later used by McKean \cite{McK75} and Neveu \cite{N88}, among others.

-\subsection{The additive martingale $(X_t^{\lambda_\mu})$}
+\subsection{The additive martingale $(X_t^{\lambda_\mu})_{t\ge0}$}

-We first characterize the solutions to the linearized system \eqref{eq:LinearFKPPDormancy} in terms of an additive martingale, defined in terms of the dual on/off BBM.